grange85/ahfow-www/_posts/2016/2016-06-03-its-not-dream-pop-its-a-pop-dream-luna-in-texas-2-austin.md

 <div class="col-md-6 pull-right"><blockquote>It's a silly dream I've had, to listen to a concert I attended the night before while on the way to the next concert in a new city.</blockquote></div>

 <p>We listened to yesterday's Luna concert in the car on our way to Austin from Dallas.
 It's a silly dream I've had, to listen to a concert in the car I attended the night before while being on the way to the next concert in a new city.
-With Mike, that is possible. {% track "23 Minutes in Brussels" %} was playing loud in the car.
+With Mike, that is possible. {% ahfowtrack "23 Minutes in Brussels" %} was playing loud in the car.
 I looked out the window from the passenger's seat in the front, we were passing a big white van.
 Behind the steering wheel was Dean.</p>

 <p>Suddenly our black General Motors started to rumble and behave strangely, like we had a flat tyre.
 Mike pulled to the side, and the white van was gone in the Texas morning.
 There was nothing seriously wrong with our car and finally the majestic sand coloured buildings of Austin smiled at us and said hello.</p>